The Japanese archipelago was disconnected from the continent after the last ice age, around 11,000 BC.

 The attack on Pearl Harbor, sanctioned by Emperor Shōwa on December 1 1941, occurred on December 7 and the Japanese were successful in their surprise attack.

-The Japanese Navy's offensive ability was crippled on its defeat in the Battle of Midway. at the hands of the American Navy which turned the tide against them.
+The Japanese Navy's offensive ability was crippled as a result of its defeat at the Battle of Midway by the American Navy which turned the tide against them.
 Japan signed an instrument of surrender on the USS Missouri in Tokyo Harbor on September 2, 1945.

 As a result of its defeat at the end of World War II, Japan lost all of its overseas possessions and retained only the home islands.

 From the 1950s to the 1980s, Japan experienced rapid development into a major economic power, through a process often referred to as the Japanese post-war economic miracle.

 Tokyo established relations with Beijing in 1972.
 Close cooperation in the economic sphere followed.